 Behind the scenes with Decorum

-The Decorum Interiors team were recently asked to work on a huge project: to furnish an entire development in Central Oxford.
+Case study: furnishing an entire development in Central Oxford.
 Bishops Gate is a development of 27 1- and 2-bedroom apartments converted from an authentic industrial style building in a fantastic location.

 Two distinctive schemes were selected: one contemporary and one traditional.
 Within this, colour, fabric and texture were used to create individuality - no two apartments are the same.
 As always, quality, and durability were key factors in selecting the furniture; it needs to be robust enough to meet the demands of the rental market.
 A total of 21 wholesale British-based suppliers were used - all tried, tested and trusted.